csswizardry/csswizardry.github.com/_posts/2017-02-08-code-smells-in-css-revisited.md

 ### BEM Mixes

-Actually, interestingly, I wouldn’t write this CSS at all—I’d use a BEM mix—but that’s an answer to a different question.
+Actually, interestingly, I wouldn’t write this CSS at all — I’d use a BEM mix — but that’s an answer to a different question.
 Instead of this:

 ```